ORIENTAL RUG AND TEXTILE SOCIETY OF GREAT BRITAIN

-The Oriental Rug & Textile Society was established in 1977 to encourage enthusiasm and interest in the carpets and textiles of the Orient; and now of the whole world.
-We also aim to advance understanding of the processes involved in their creation and to promote knowledge of the traditional centres of weaving...
+The Oriental Rug & Textile Society of Great Britain was established in 1977 to encourage enthusiasm and interest in carpets and textiles of Asia and the Middle East.
+The Society is now concerned with carpets and textiles of the whole world.

-Trips abroad have included Iran, Turkey, Romania, Poland, Hungary, Germany, Morocco, France, Armenia, Egypt, Indian (Gujarat), Northern Iran, Myanmar (Burma) and most recently, Kyrgyzstan.
+Our overseas visits have included trips to Albania, Turkey, Romania, Poland, Hungary, Germany, Morocco, France, Armenia, Egypt, India, Iran and, most recently, Kyrgyzstan.